za3k/day18_crop/README.md

 # Day 18: Hack-A-Crop

-This crops a picture to a fixed size.
+This crops a picture to a fixed size, for thumbnails.

 ![Screenshot](screenshot.png)